-While I don’t much care for the phrase “self-care” because it gets thrown around in all sorts of negative ways (i.e. spa days and vacations in Aspen or Morocco), I feel it is absolutely necessary that we actually take care of ourselves – physically and emotionally.
-And that’s not to say that we become self absorbed and make everything about ourselves but simply including some time to recharge.
+While I don’t much care for the phrase “self-care” because it gets thrown around in all sorts of negative ways (i.e. spa days and vacations in Aspen or Morocco), I feel it is absolutely necessary that we actually take care of ourselves - physically and emotionally.
+And that’s not to say that we become self-absorbed and make everything about ourselves but simply include some time to recharge.

 Anyway, where was I?
 Right, match and moringa.
-Making this matcha and moringa latte to me is self care.
-When I feel stressed, tense or just experiencing effects of the daily grind that can get to all of us, I hit pause.
-Yup, just like that – I just remove myself from it all and prepare myself for a few minutes of bliss.
+Making this matcha and moringa latte to me is self-care.
+When I feel stressed, tense or just experiencing the effects of the daily grind that can get to all of us, I hit pause.
+Yup, just like that - I just remove myself from it all and prepare myself for a few minutes of bliss.

 Honestly, it’s amazing what removing yourself from a stressful situation can do.
 It’s a complete reset, particularly when this little break consists of making a delicious and invigorating drink.